yuseflo/Interactive-Lab-Hub/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

+The device works when it detects a glass of water clearly without any disturbing factor in the image.
+The glass must be completely visible in the image without any cutouts.
+The detection fails when in the picture are objects that are not used for training the model.
+Different lighting conditions and distances to the camera can also falsify the detection.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
 1. How bad would they be impacted by a miss classification?
 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+The user is not really aware of the uncertainties in the system.
+When there exists a misclassification then the waiter will come and will see that the glass of water is not empty which is why he then goes back to the bar which might disturb the customer.
+It would be better to use a drink that is easier to detect like juice since it is not transparent.
+In this case, the training and creation of the model has to be done with the juice as training data.

 ### Part D
 ### Characterize your own Observant system